A STUDENT’S GUIDE TO ATTENTION-DEFICIT/HYPERACTIVITY DISORDER

 There is research to support the following treatments:

-- Medications: There are currently 2 types of medication approved by the FDA (Food and Drug Administration) to treat symptoms associated with ADHD.
-These are the stimulant medications, including Methylphenidate (Ritalin), and Strattera, which is a norepinephrine-reuptake inhibitor approved by the FDA for treatment of ADHD in 2002.
-The FDA is currently reviewing Modafinil, currently marketed as Provigil, for efficacy in treating ADHD.
-Please consult your physician if you have questions about medical treatments available to treat ADHD.
+- Medications: There are medications approved by the FDA (Food and Drug Administration) to treat symptoms associated with ADHD.
+Please consult your physician if you have questions about medical treatments available.

 - Therapy: A therapist will typically address many of the same issues as a coach.
 In addition, therapy can be helpful in treating some of the issues frequently associated with ADHD, including low self-confidence, anxiety, and depression.

 - Books and Web Resources: Many people find it helpful to learn about ADHD by reading books and web materials.
 A coach or therapist can make recommendations.
-The CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) is also a good resource: http://www.chadd.org/.
+The CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) is also a good resource.